diodechain/diode-docs/content/docs/Using/create-a-simple-decentralized-webpage.md

 You can also customize the <a href="https://app.docs.diode.io/docs/using/how-to-customize-share-page-information/" target="_blank" rel="noopener"><strong>header and footer of your webpage</strong></a> and provide links to upload folders and <a href="https://app.docs.diode.io/docs/using/share-a-file-or-folder-via-web-browser/" target="_blank" rel="noopener"><strong>other content you've published</strong></a> - all part of a secure and fully decentralized collaboration environment made possible with Diode!

-If you have questions or comments, please get in touch via the Diode Drive support channel (install Diode Drive and chat there) or our [**Telegram channel**](https://t.me/diode_chain).
+If you have questions or comments, please get in touch via the Diode Collab support channel (install Diode Collab and chat there) or our [**Telegram channel**](https://t.me/diode_chain).

 ---